dmccreary/personal-finance/docs/glossary.md

 Auto insurance coverage that pays for damage to your vehicle caused by events other than collisions, such as theft, vandalism, natural disasters, or falling objects.

 **Example:** In our risk management section, you'll evaluate whether comprehensive insurance is worth the premium cost based on factors like your vehicle's value and where you live.

+#### Conventional Loans

+Mortgage loans not insured or guaranteed by the federal government, typically requiring higher credit scores and down payments than government-backed loans.

+**Example:** This course compares conventional loans with FHA and VA loans to help you determine which mortgage type best suits your financial situation.

+#### Co-payment

+A fixed amount paid by the insured for covered healthcare services, with the insurance company paying the remainder.

+**Example:** This course explains how co-payments differ from deductibles and how they affect your total out-of-pocket healthcare expenses.

+#### Corporate Bonds

+Debt securities issued by corporations to raise capital, offering higher yields than government bonds but with greater default risk.

+**Example:** In this class, you'll learn how corporate bonds can enhance portfolio returns while assessing the credit risk of different issuers.

 #### Consumer Debt